rem-bot-industries/rem-v2/README.md

 9. Create the following directories within the root: `temp`,`audio`,`config`
 10. Create 2 files within the config directory: `main.json` and `keys.json`.
 An Example can be found down below.
 11. Run `git submodule init` and `git submodule update` to fetch the newest translations
-12. Run `npm run build` in your terminal.
-13. Start the MongoDB Server
+13. Start the MongoDB Server and the Redis Server if you did not do that already
-14. Start Rem by going into the dist folder and typing the following:  `node index.js`.
+14. Start Rem by going into the src folder and typing the following:  `node index.js`.

 ## Example main.json
 ```json